Mifepristone Compassionate Use Program

 How Mifepristone Is Affecting Patient's Lives

-Over the past two years, the Feminist Majority Foundation has provided mifepristone to a total of 71patients - 53 women and 18 men.
-These patients have received mifepristone treatment for meningioma, leiomysarcoma, endometrial cancer, breast cancer, and Cushing's Syndrome.
+In the first two years, the Feminist Majority Foundation provided mifepristone to a total of 71patients - 53 women and 18 men.
+These patients have received mifepristone treatment for meningioma, leiomysarcoma, breast cancer, and Cushing's Syndrome.
 Many of the patients have told us that mifepristone is literally saving their lives and improving their capacity to maintain a good quality of life.
 Said a college professor whose meningioma has been treated with mifepristone for eight years, "I see this as a matter of life and death.
 Mifepristone is saving my life and sight.
 Discontinuing its use can ultimately result in death or blindness.
 It is enabling me to continue my career as a professor."
+We have continued to provide mifepristone to women and men across the country to this day.

 Studies have found that mifepristone can cause a 50% reduction in the size of uterine fibroid tumors, which are one of the leading causes of the some 600,000 hysterectomies that are performed each year and the most frequent cause of hysterectomies for women between the ages of 35-54.